LavaMoat/across/README.md

 ## Usage

-Once you register your `onmessage` callback, you'll get a function that can be used to send messages to other scripts within the web app:
+Once you register your `onmessage` callback by calling the `document.onmessage()` API by SSC, you'll get a `postMessage` function that can be used to send messages to other scripts within the web app:

 ### receive message example